andalenavals/andalenavals.github.io/_research/rhostats.md

 <br/><img src='/images/research/rhostats/psf_anisotropy.gif' width="800">

-In the Y3 analysis of [DES](https://www.darkenergysurvey.org/)  the effects of PSF biases in the likelihood analysis using the shear two point correlation function goes like follows:
+In the Y3 analysis of [DES](https://www.darkenergysurvey.org/)  the effects of PSF biases in comology goes like follows:

-* The multiplicative bias is treated as a nuisance parameter in the likelihood, there is is one for each of the four tomographic bins, and the mean and prior range are determined using simulations.
+* The multiplicative bias is treated as a nuisance parameter in the likelihood, there is one for each of the four tomographic bins, and the mean and prior range are determined using simulations.
-* The addive bias could be treated similarly, however his contribution can be neglected if we observe the PSF additive contamination to be subdominant.
+* The addive bias could be treated similarly, however his contribution can be neglected if we observe the PSF additive contamination in the two point correlation function to be subdominant.

 ## Rho statistics
+We can write the additive systematics in the ellipticity estimator as
 $$
 \begin{equation}
 e^{\textrm{gal}}=\gamma+\delta e^{\textrm{sys}}+\delta e^{\textrm{noise}},
 \label{eq:observed}
 \end{equation}
 $$
+To get the PSF associated part of $\delta e^{\textrm{sys}}$, the parametrization
 $$
 \begin{equation}
 \boxed{